Bilalh/vgmdb-rust-old/readme.md

 vgmdb-rust
 =========

 Retags mp3 using data from vgmdb.
-Only uses the english track names at the moment.
+Only uses the English track names at the moment.

 Usage
 -----